-Our What’s Buzzin’ Blog catalogues fun arthropod sightings our fans have had over the seasons here in Montana.
+Our What’s Buzzin’ blog catalogues fun arthropod sightings our fans have had over the seasons in Montana.
 You can read about everything from the delicate Green Lacewing spotted near Wise River, MT, to the pair of common Melissa Blues found right here in Missoula.
+Check out the posts!

 - Caras Nursery

 - Marchie’s Nursery – 1845 S. 3rd St. W. Missoula MT; 542-2544

 - Montana Native Plant Society

 - Native Ideals Seed Farm

 - Learn how to attract pollinators to your yard